positlabs/SpectrumAnalyzer/README.md

 2. Load an mp3 file by clicking the 'load sound' button.

+3. Pick a value for the sample interval.
+This will determine how often the data is updated.

-3. Play the song and let it run through to the end.
+4. Play the song and let it run through to the end.

-4. Pressing the 'copy data' buttons will copy a json object to your clipboard.
+5. Pressing the 'copy data' buttons will copy a json object to your clipboard.

 Spectrum data structure